Adaptation through Local Networks, Human Dimensions, and Collaborative Science

 In-Person Collaboration: research products that influence human behavior and build capacity

-The MCC seeks to empower cultural adaptation amid contemporary climate change impacts by building upon existing, in-person relationships and rooting research efforts within strong local manager networks that manifest trust (Winter et al. 2020).
+The MCC seeks to empower cultural adaptation amid contemporary climate change impacts by building upon existing, in-person relationships across worldviews and rooting research efforts within strong local manager networks that manifest trust (Winter et al. 2020).
 Employing knowledge co-production within our growing professional networks, shifts applied research pathways toward the creation of valuable research products that are readily utilized by managers and policy professionals on the ground.
-This is due to the direct involvement of resource stewards throughout the scientific process and the resulting vested interest in the collaborative products.
+This is due to the direct involvement of resource stewards as co-leads throughout the scientific process and the resulting vested interest in the collaborative products.
 In this manner, the MCC unites manager and researcher networks through highly collaborative research pathways and embeds the scientific process within specific biocultural land and seascapes.

 Abram D (1996) The spell of the sensuous: language and perception in a more than human world.
 Random House, Toronto